Ahmzyjazzy/aws_deploy_static_website/README.txt

 /vendor - Bootssrap CSS framework, Font, and JavaScript libraries needed for the website to function.
 /css - CSS files for the website.

+The following are the screenshot steps require to deploy a static website on AWS using S3 and Cloudfront.

 ## S3 Bucket
 [S3 bucket](/screenshots/s3bucket.png)